Teaching a creative writing class? I’ve developed my attitude as I’ve taught this elective.

 I’m going to give you lots of ideas and approaches.
 Your job is to find out what works for you.
 I will also give you guidelines and confines.
 Use those to your advantage as a writer.
 You must become more creative because of your space.

 I share authors’ messages with my students, and we apply those ideas to what works for students.
 I share what works for me: long lists, hand-written.
 Part of becoming a writer is finding what approach will help you succeed.
 No two authors write the same.
+I provide plenty of tools to explore their thoughts in new ways.

 I brainstorm with students and model different processes for prewriting.
 Class periods move quickly when we work and collaborate together and share our approaches.
 Don’t underestimate the power of brainstorming writing with students.